Quick Facts - DSP Australia December 2025:

 Does my partner’s income affect my disability pension?

 Yes, if you have a partner, their income is counted in the income test for your DSP.
-There is a combined income free area for couples, and if your combined income exceeds this limit, your pension will be reduced according to the income test rules.
+The combined income free area is $372 per fortnight.
+If your combined income exceeds this limit, your pension will be reduced by 25 cents per dollar over for each of you.

 Can I get an advance payment on my disability pension?

 Yes, DSP recipients can apply for an advance payment, which is essentially borrowing from future pension payments.
 The minimum and maximum advance amounts depend on how long you’ve been receiving the pension and your circumstances.
-You can apply through myGov, the Centrelink app, or by contacting Centrelink directly.
+You can apply through myGov, the Centrelink app, or by contacting Centrelink directly on 132 717.